mina-gaid/airline-kpi-dashboard/README.md

-# Aries Air KPI Dashboard
+# KPI Dashboard

-This dashboard was made as part of a database project.
+This project was made in calibration with six team members.

-The dashboard displays key business information from a data warehouse that was created.
+Dashboard displays key business information from a data warehouse.

+Records were genrated using a Pythone script.

-You can check out a live demo of the application here: http://ariesair.azurewebsites.net
+Live demo of the application is available here: http://ariesair.azurewebsites.net

 ### Technologies Used

+- SQL
 - PHP
-- Klein
+- Google Charts API
 - Bootstrap
 - JavaScript
+- Klein
-- Google Charts API
+- Pythone